California Wildfire Injury Attorneys

 • Government Agency — Even after a wildfire has started, negligence can still be a factor.
 For example, if a government agency fails to issue timely evacuation announcements or warnings, it can be held liable for worsening the situation and increasing the risk to residents.

 • Property Owners — Property owners may be liable if their negligence contributed to the spread of the wildfire.
-Examples include failing to clear dry vegetation or maintaining firebreaks.
+Examples include failing to clear dry vegetation or maintain firebreaks.

 • Third-Party — Human error is responsible for 85% of wildfires, so this angle will also be analyzed.
 For instance, if a lit cigarette started the fire, the smoker can be held liable for not disposing of it properly.

-Multiple parties could sometimes be blamed for the wildfire and resulting injuries.
+In certain cases, multiple parties might share responsibility for the wildfire and resulting injuries.
 This complex situation requires an intensive investigation to uncover all responsible parties and their respective contributions to the wildfire.

-Things To Do Before Filing A Wildfire Damage And Injury Claim In California
+What To Do Before Filing A Wildfire Damage And Injury Claim

 You may be overwhelmed by the nature and extent of the losses caused by a wildfire.
 You may have lost your home, your business, and your cars.
-Still, recovering financial compensation for your losses is possible through a claim for damage, injury, or even death.
+Still, recovering financial compensation for your losses might be possible through a personal injury claim.

-There are several actions you should take before filing a fire damage and injury claim:
+There are several actions you may want to consider before filing a fire damage and injury claim:

 • Gather all evidence demonstrating your actions on the day or night the fire occurred.
 Your claim might be dismissed if the insurance company can prove you were to blame for your injuries and property losses.
 Your insurer may also deny your claim if it determines that your damages were unrelated to the fire.